AmishaP-03/QR-code-generator/README.md

 # QR-code-generator
-QR code generator using JS
+QR code generator using JS -> It uses the qrcode library, which is lightweight and easy to use.